 The following are representative of the aids used for selection of materials

-- Professional Journals: Billboard, Horn Book, Library Journal, New York Times Review of Books, School Library Journal, Voice of Youth Advocates
+- Professional Journals: Baker & Taylor Forecast, Booklist, Horn Book, Kirkus, Library Journal, New York Times Review of Books, School Library Journal, Video Librarian, Voice of Youth Advocates.

 To support, encourage, and foster access to local talent, Wells County Public Library will maintain a Local Author Collection.
 The mission of the Local Author Collection is to continually improve library service to the public by providing free access to books by local authors, enriching the community with books and music created by local authors and musicians, and promoting individual achievements in authorship.
 This collection features donated books and music from local authors and artists.

 Because these materials might be independently published or published by a small press, they are not typically reviewed in sources used by selectors for our library.
 Therefore, the Wells County Public Library is not applying the same collection development policy for these materials.
 Furthermore, the Library is not accepting responsibility for the content of the materials appearing in this collection.
-The library does not accept unpublished materials, unbound typescripts, eBooks, or other digital content in this collection.
+The library reserves the right to accept or deny materials and does not accept materials that cannot be easily distributed to the public.

 Items included in the Local Author Collection must meet the following guidelines: